rise8-us/neverl8/README.md

 Before you begin, ensure you have the following installed on your machine:

-Go programming language (version 1.16 or higher) PostgreSQL database
+Go programming language (version 1.16 or higher), PostgreSQL database,
 Git

 Installation: